 My Approach to Helping

-As your therapist, I like to explore what's working for you and what isn't, expand coping skills, and examine your level of fulfillment and contentment you find in your life.
-This is your life and I want to help you make the most of it- whatever that means for you!
+As your therapist, I like to explore what's working for you and what isn't, expand coping skills, and examine the level of fulfillment and contentment you find in your life.
+I want to help you make the most of our days- whatever that means for you!

 More Info About My Practice